Your Cheat Sheet To Amazon RSUs

 Of course, it’s wise to have an investment plan in place for your RSUs well before they hit their vesting date.
 When that time comes, you’ll have two basic options to get started:

 Note that depending on the level of your RSU income, the 22% sell-to-cover default will be nowhere near enough tax.
 If you find yourself owing a lot of taxes each year, you may want to increase your default withholding amount.
-You should be able to change your election for a single grant, or all previous and future grants at www.amazonstock.com.
+You can do this on your internal page: www.amazonstock.com

 What Can Be Done with RSUs After They Vest?